 Tax the Rich

-I was a leader in the movement to win 15 NOW, and we took on some of the most powerful corporations in the state.
-Let’s build off that momentum.
-Rather than further cutting social programs while giving massive tax cuts to the billionaire class, we need to tax the rich to fund the crucial services that working people need.
+I was a leader in the movement to win a $15 minimum wage, and we took on some of the most powerful corporations in the state.
+The establishment says taxing the rich can’t be done, but they said that about the $15 an hour minimum wage too before we built a movement and won.
+Rather than accepting the status quo agenda of corporate-friendly politicians, we need to tax the rich to fund the crucial services that working people need.